MHindermann/mas/text/draft.md

 a vocabulary of index terms and our sample data set, for every item in the sample data set, there is an approved subset of the vocabulary.
-The production of a standard from scratch is of course is very costly since a person, usually highly skilled in a certain academic domain, must assign and/or approve each item's index terms (!!source).
+The production of a standard from scratch is of course is very costly since a person, usually highly skilled in a certain academic domain, must assign and/or approve each item's index terms.
 For this reason we try to avoid having to produce a standard.
 One way of doing so is by requiring items in the sample data set to have non-empty `keywords` data field.
 The caveats of this approach are discussed in [section "Assessment"](#assessment).

 Taking into account the third constraint simply means that we do not employ any further restrictions.
-We can hence construct the sample data set by choosing exactly those items from `/raw` which have non-empty data fields `title`, `abstract`, `id_number`, and `keywords`.
-We do so by calling `Data.select_from_file` iteratively for all files in `/raw`.
-The resulting file is saved in `/selected` as `selected_master.json`.
+We can hence construct the sample data set by choosing exactly those items from [`/raw/`](https://github.com/MHindermann/mas/tree/main/files/raw) which have non-empty data fields
+`title`, `abstract`, `id_number`, and `keywords`.
+We do so by calling `Data.select_from_file` iteratively for all files in  [`/raw/`](https://github.com/MHindermann/mas/tree/main/files/raw).
+The resulting file is saved in [`/sample/`](https://github.com/MHindermann/mas/tree/main/files/sample) as `sample_master.json`.

 ## Analysis

 ![The sample data set ($n$ = 4'111) is not representative of the raw Edoc data per department.
 Data field `abstract`: $\chi^2 (df=9) =$ 3'160.556, $p < 0.001$; data field `id_number`: $\chi^2 (df=9) =$ 4'209.0285, $p < 0.001$; data field `keywords`: $\chi^2 (df=9) =$ 2'314.533, $p < 0.001$.
 The data foundation is available at `/analysis/chi_square_{data field}` and the $\chi^2$-statistic can be calculated by calling `Analysis.print_chi_square_fit` on the data foundation files.](images/chi_square_selection_fields.pdf)

-Of the 68'345 items in `/raw`, all have a title (non-empty `title` data field),  a little more than half of the items have an abstract (37'381 items with non-empty `abstract` data field), roughly half of the items have an ID (35'355 items with non-empty `id_number` data field),[^1] and less than 10% of the items have keywords (6'660 items with non-empty `keywords` data field).
+Of the 68'345 items in  [`/raw/`](https://github.com/MHindermann/mas/tree/main/files/raw), all have a title (non-empty `title` data field),  a little more than half of the items have an abstract (37'381 items with non-empty `abstract` data field), roughly half of the items have an ID (35'355 items with non-empty `id_number` data field),[^1] and less than 10% of the items have keywords (6'660 items with non-empty `keywords` data field).
 The sample data set as requires all the above data fields to be non-empty; `/sample/sample_master.json` has 4'111 items and hence constitutes 6% of the raw data.

 [^1]: Note that when using the facet by blank on `id_number` in OpenRefine, there are 57'153 matches; this is due to the fact that many items with an ID such as DOI have secondary or tertiary IDs such as ISI or PMID.